Virtual assistants are in hot demand — and a very popular work-at-home option, especially for parents. Benefits include:

-If you already have job experience as an administrative assistant, office manager, secretary or with a specific job title such as marketing manager, social media manager or copywriter, market yourself as a virtual assistant — a skill you likely already mastered before or during the pandemic!
+If you already have job experience as an administrative assistant, office manager, secretary or with a specific job title such as marketing manager, social media manager or copywriter, market yourself as a virtual assistant.

 2. Take an online course to learn how to become a virtual assistant: 10kVA course reviews